-Deferred tax is recognised and valued on a basis consistent with treatment under IFRS.
+Deferred tax is recognised and valued on a basis consistent with its treatment under IFRS.
 However, the recognition and valuation of deferred tax assets or liabilities is carried out by reference to the Solvency II balance sheet rather than the accounting basis.
 The resulting amount of deferred tax differs as a result of changes in recognition and valuation of other balance sheet items.

-Figure 20: Deferred tax calculation
+Figure 21: Deferred tax calculation as at 31 December 2018

 €'000s

-Deferred tax asset/(liability) per financial statements 0
+Deferred tax asset/(liability) per IFRS -

-Adjustment needed (all timing differences are expected to unwind at a tax rate of 3 32.975%)
+Adjustment needed (all timing differences are expected to unwind at a tax rate of 32.975%)

-Change in valuation of investments (529)
+Change in valuation of investments (236)

-Change in TPs (incl. removal of UPR) 341
+Change in technical provisions (incl. removal of unearned premium reserve) 1,297

-Risk Margin 1,220
+Risk margin 1,451

-Receivables (trade, not insurance) (608)
+Receivables (trade, not insurance) (229)

-Total Solvency II Deferred tax asset/(liability) 424
+Total Solvency II deferred tax asset/(liability) 2,283